atubak400/Ubuntu_Lamp_Stack_Implementation/Documentation.md

 ![sudo apt install apache2](./Images/6.png)

-Step 5: Verify Apache is running by running "sudo systemctl status apache2"
+Step 5: Verify Apache is running by running "sudo systemctl status apache2".
+If you see a green colored "active(running)", Apache successfully insstalled and started on port 80!.

 ![sudo systemctl status apache2](./Images/7.png)

-Step 6: Apache successfully insstalled and started on port 80!.

-Step 7: Open a web browser of your choice (Chrome recommended), navigate to "http://Public-IP-Address-of-ec2:80"
+Step 6: Open a web browser of your choice (Chrome recommended), navigate to "http://Public-IP-Address-of-ec2:80"

-If you see the page below then your web browser is working correctly
+If you see the page below then your web server is correctly installed and accessible through the firewall.

 ![Apache home page](./Images/8.png)